How to make a DIY Jigsaw Table (Step by Step Guide)

 Attaching legs to a jigsaw table.
 Inverted jigsaw fixed to a table with screws.

 Mark the position of the legs on the jigsaw table.
-I routed a 0,5cm deep square in the table, added glue, and pushed the legs in.
-Additionally, I secured the legs with screws from the other side of the table (make sure the screws are flush with the table).
+I cut a precise square slot (5 mm deep) in the table, added glue, and pushed the legs in.
+Additionally, I secured the legs with screws from the other side of the table, making sure the screws are flush with the table.

 Attaching legs to a jigsaw table.
 Inverted jigsaw fixed to a table with screws.